coreBOS/masqueradeAnonymizer/analysis.md

 ### custom field tables

-- All custom fields must be anonymzed as we do not know what they could contain
+- All custom fields must be anonymzed as we do not know what they could contain, but we decide to leave this as a specific task for each install to do on their own as there is no easy way to get the meta-information without programming.